-Samples for the analysis of dissolved pesticides were collected at eight stations in the AWQMN, including three of the five Big River stations (BRMIG, BRMIT, and BRMOH), both stations in the MIALPL, one DTPL ag station, one OSPL wi ag station, and one URBAN station.
-Data from 16 compounds detected at concentrations greater than the LRL at 1 or more stations are presented graphically in this report (fig. 8).
+Samples for the analysis of dissolved pesticides were collected at seven stations in the AWQMN, including three of the five Big River stations (BRMIG, BRMIT, and BRMOH), both stations in the MIALPL, one OSPL wi ag station, and one URBAN station.
+Data from 20 compounds detected at concentrations greater than the LRL at 1 or more stations are presented graphically in this report (fig. 8).
 The most frequently detected pesticides were CIAT, acetochlor, alachlor, atrazine, metolachlor, metribuzin, and simazine.
-The concentrations for all pesticide compounds analyzed for all stations were less than 1.00 μ g/L except atrazine and
+The concentrations for all pesticide compounds analyzed for all stations were less than 1.00 μg/L except acetochlor, atrazine, metalaxyl, and metolachlor.
+Acetochlor concentrations ranged from 0.010 to 4.97 μg/L .
+Atrazine concentrations ranged from 0.008 to 37.6 μg/L. Metalaxyl concentrations ranged from 0.005 to 1.10 μg/L. Metolachlor concentrations ranged from 0.002 to 18.2 μg/L. Of the 20 pesticide compounds with concentrations greater than the LRL, 12 had largest concentrations at the MIALPL stations (fig. 8).